check-spelling-sandbox/hello-dns/tdns/intro.md

 ## Putting the tricky bits at a fundamental level
 DNS names look surprisingly like text strings, but they very much are not.
-For starters, DNS is case insensitive in its own special way, and such rules must be obeyed for DNSSEC to ever work.
+For starters, DNS is case-insensitive in its own special way, and such rules must be obeyed for DNSSEC to ever work.

 Furthermore, despite appearances, DNS is 8-bit safe.
 This means that